aerofractal/aerofractal/README.md

 - 👋 Hi, I’m @aerofractal
-- 👀 I’m interested in Web Development, Linux Kernel Development, Virtualization and Identity Management
+- 👀 I’m interested in linux,foss,web,virt,infra
-- 🌱 I’m currently learning Ruby on Rails, Active Directory, Azure Active Directory, Hyper-V, and Docker
+- 🌱 I’m currently learning linux,web,infra,kernel
 - 💞️ I’m looking to collaborate on nothing at the moment, at least until my skills improve!
 - 📫 How to reach me at noah@rdmusic.net